 In this situation, little space is left for other motorists living in the paying areas, who unfortunately have to trick out to find free places often far from their place of residence.

 Since the growth of the private car park market, purchase prices have skyrocketed.
 On the other hand, even if demand increases, rental rates do not soar as quickly.
 “It took 15 to 20,000 euros to buy a parking space in Bordeaux recently, now it’s 30-35,000 euros.
 This follows the real estate price curve,” says Laurent Benedetti, director of Citya Alsace Lorraine.

 Applications to help the “left behind”

 Since it has become difficult to park in the city, smartphone apps specializing in seat rentals are emerging.
-The mobile app Yespark makes it easy to find parking spaces in the parking lot of some buildings and residences.
-Other mobile applications benefiting from the increase in demand, the Take My Place platform or Parkadom also offer parking rental between individuals, on Bordeaux and in other cities of France with complicated parking.
+The mobile app Yespark makes it easy to find parking spaces in the parking lots of certain buildings and residences.
+Other mobile applications benefiting from the increase in demand, the Prends ma Place platform or Parkadom also offer parking rental between individuals, in Bordeaux and other cities in France with complicated parking.